theodorewahle/panoptes/frontend/README.md

 ### TODO

+- Warnings
+  - The YouTube player is not attached to the DOM.
+API calls should be made after the onReady event.
+See more: https://developers.google.com/youtube/iframe_api_reference#Events
 - CSS work (low priority)
 - Clean up and sort imports in all files
 - If not handled on backend, incidents need to be trimmed